 Conclusion: compliance comes from the system - not from the tool alone

-The right tool selection is the first and most important step - but only one of several.
-Those who tighten according to current standards and guidelines such as VDI 2862 are in a much safer position in the event of damage or claims.
-Beyond that, consistent standardization in tool selection, tightening strategies, and test processes improves product quality and internal workflows: it makes production more efficient and reduces downtime to a minimum.
+Choosing the right screwdriving tools is the first and most important step - but it is only one of several.
+Those who fasten according to current standards and guidelines such as VDI 2862 and VDI/VDE 2862 are on much safer ground in the event of damage or liability claims.
+Beyond that, consistent standardization in tool selection, torque fastening strategies and test processes improves product quality and internal workflows: it makes production more efficient and reduces downtime to a minimum.

-GWK offers you a complete system solution from a single source: from tool selection and configuration, through DAkkS-accredited calibration in the calibration laboratory or via mobile services, all the way to process integration and training.
-Engineering with Passion - at GWK this means: together with you, we develop the optimal solution for your specific requirements, not an off-the-shelf package.
+GWK provides you with a complete system solution from a single source: from tool selection and configuration, through DAkkS accredited calibration in the DAkkS accredited calibration laboratory, all the way to process integration and staff training.
+Engineering with Passion at GWK means this: together with you, we develop the optimal solution for your specific requirements - not an off-the-shelf package.

-Do I need to use calibrated tools at all for Category-C screw-fastening applications?
+Do I need to use calibrated tools for category-C screw assemblies?

-Yes - even for Category C, VDI/VDE 2862 prescribes a basic accuracy of the tools used.
-However, here regular inspections (e.g., with the Q-CHECK®) are sufficient without a complete individual documentation.
-Important: Even for non-critical connections you are obligated, in the event of damage, to prove compliance with the state of the art.
+Yes - even for category C, VDI/VDE 2862 requires a basic accuracy of the tools used.
+However, here regular inspections (e.g., with the Q-CHECK®) are sufficient without requiring exhaustive per-fastener documentation.
+Important: Even for non-critical connections, you are obliged in the event of a fault to prove compliance with the state of the art.

-The MFU (Machine Capability Study) tests the screwdriving tool itself: Is it sufficiently precise and repeatable?
-For this, the Q-CHECK® serves as a precise calibration device.
-The PFU (Process Capability Study) evaluates the entire screw-fastening process under real-world conditions — here the QUANTEC MCS® is used, which enables screw image analysis and real-time monitoring.
-More about this in our Step-by-step guide to PFU.
+The MFU (Machine Capability Study) tests the screw tool itself: Is it sufficiently accurate and repeatable?
+For this, the calibration device DWPM-1000® is used.
+The PFU (Process Capability Study) evaluates the entire screwing process under real conditions — here the QUANTEC MCS® for screw image analyses and real-time monitoring, and the Q-CHECK® as a QA and audit tool for precise subsequent torque measurements are used.

-Can I use the same tool for Category-A screw fastening as for Category B?
+Can I use the same tool for category-A fastenings as for category B?

-Only if it meets the additional Category-A requirements: complete data capture (torque AND angle), automatic fault detection with a lockout mechanism, and part identification (e.g., barcode scanner).
-The OPERATOR® is modular and can be equipped with these features - please contact us for the suitable configuration.
+Only if it meets the additional category-A requirements: complete data capture (torque AND rotation angle), automatic fault detection with a locking mechanism, and component identification (e.g., barcode scanner).
+The OPERATOR® is modular in design and can be fitted with these features - please contact us for the appropriate configuration.

-It depends on category, operating conditions and manufacturer guidelines.
-As a rule of thumb: the higher the screw-fastening category, the shorter the calibration cycles.
-For Category A, annual or shorter intervals with a DAkkS-traceable certificate are typically standard.
+That depends on category, operating conditions, and manufacturer requirements.
+As a rule of thumb: the higher the screw category, the shorter the calibration intervals.
+For category A, annual or shorter intervals with a DAkkS-traceable certificate are typically standard.
 Our mobile calibration service comes directly to your production site - without downtime due to tool shipping.

-Is a rental system such as GWK ToolRent® worth it - or should I buy?
+Is a rental system like GWK ToolRent® worth it - or should I buy?

-ToolRent® is cost-effective especially for project-based needs, ramp-up projects, audit preparation, or when you only need a tool temporarily for a PFU.
-All rental devices are calibrated before delivery and are ready to use immediately - including calibration certificate.
-For ongoing demand in serial production, in-house investment is usually recommended.
+ToolRent® pays off especially for project-based needs, start-up projects, audit preparation, or when you only temporarily need a tool for a PFU.
+All rental devices are calibrated before delivery and are ready to use immediately - including a calibration certificate.
+For sustained needs in mass production, purchasing is generally recommended.